LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 4. Next command is `git checkout remote-loop-overrides`  This command switches the local clone to the new branch.

-5. Next command is `git push --set-upstream origin remote-temp-overrides`  This command will push your new branch up to your online GitHub account so we can use it in Heroku.
+5. Next command is `git push --set-upstream origin remote-loop-overrides`  This command will push your new branch up to your online GitHub account so we can use it in Heroku.

 6. [Login to your Heroku account](https://id.heroku.com/login),  Find your "Deploy" tab and click it.
 Now scroll to the very bottom of the page and find the Manual Deploy section.
 Choose "remote-temp-overrides" in the drop down menu of the branchs and then press the black deploy button.